mahdisalmani/mahdisalmani.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am Mahdi, a Bachelor's student in my final year in Computer Engineering at Sharif University of Technology.
+I am Mahdi, a fifth-year Bachelor's student in Computer Engineering at Sharif University of Technology.

 Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.